ddlfi/EPID2025/readme.md

-# Ring Signature base on VOLEith and Hash Function
+# Baps 128

 ## Introduction
-This project is an implementation of ring signature based on hash functions and VOLEith tech.
+This project is an implementation of Baps based on VOLEith tech.

 ## Environment Requirements